TV Match Ratings

 For each of the three brands, the thumb ratings have been totaled since I started collecting data the week of July 7th, 2009.
 Just to be clear, each “One Thumb Up” rating counts as one point, each “Two Thumbs Up” rating counts as two, and each “Thumb Down” rating counts as negative one (which subtracts from the total).

-Here are the Thumbs Up/Thumbs Down ratings for the four programs.
+Here are the Thumbs Up/Thumbs Down ratings for the three programs:

 Two Thumbs Up

-Here are the number of matches in each brand that were rated by me as Two Thumbs Up (since 7/7/09).
+Here are the number of matches in each brand that were rated by me as Two Thumbs Up over the 52 week period.

 Since Two Thumbs Up matches are going to be rare, there isn’t much of a spread between the highest and the lowest.
 So let’s take a look at the one Thumb Up ratings for each.